-Our ServicesOur Mission: To Uplift All People
+Our ServicesOur Mission: To Help the Most Vulnerable

 For more than a century, we have believed that a home is far more than shelter—it is the foundation for life.
 We provide individuals and families with safe, affordable housing and the vital support services they need to thrive.
 Our agency has become a major nonprofit provider of quality, affordable housing for economically challenged and homeless individuals, families, veterans, seniors and people with disabilities.
 We have single-family, duplex and multifamily rental housing in rural and metropolitan areas from Pensacola to Key West.
 To us, home is where empowered lives thrive.

 Floridians with special needs turn to us—including individuals, families and veterans at-risk of or experiencing homelessness; people dealing with significant mental health, emotional or substance abuse issues; and seniors searching for an affordable, independent lifestyle.
 Our experienced, interdisciplinary, mental health-social service team may deliver psychosocial rehabilitation, substance recovery support, clinical services, day-to-day case management, basic and independent living skills, as well as assist with the coordination of benefits and other services as needed.